khaledhnAbusair/Hotels/README.md

 ## Spring Rest  with Swagger UI

-Shows the list of Endpoints in the current RESTfUl webservice.
+Shows the list of Endpoints in the current RESTFUL webservice.

 * [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)